jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/tenth-month/MeetingHouseReport.md

 a.
 We reviewed the original building inspection and found that we had fixed or
     replaced everything found lacking except the drainage from the back patio area.
     It still angles toward the building.
-We paused to celebrate the progress made on our little building and the prudent use of the Meeting’s resources.
+We paused to celebrate the progress made on our little building and the prudent use of the Meeting's resources.

 b.
 Molly is waiting for building costs for an addition to the building and putting a
     handicapped ramp to the front door.